Idearium/developers/bash/README.md

 ## File naming

-All shell scripts should end with the `.sh` extension.
+Shell scripts should end with the `.sh` extension.
 It is okay to have a symlink to the shell script within the `/usr/local/bin` directory that doesn't contain the `.sh` extension.

 ## Variable naming

-All variables within shell scripts should be all uppercase and words separated with underscores (`_`).
+Variables within shell scripts should be all uppercase and words separated with underscores (`_`).

 _Right:_